ICICI bank hikes minimum account balance for new customers

-New Delhi, Aug 9 (IANS) India’s second largest lender ICICI Bank has raised the monthly minimum average balance requirement for all customer segments, effective August 1.
+New Delhi: India’s second largest lender ICICI Bank has raised the monthly minimum average balance requirement for all customer segments, effective August 1.

 Customers at metro and urban locations who opened their savings accounts on or after August 1 have to maintain Rs 50,000 monthly average balance to avoid penalties, according to the latest notification on the bank's website.